ALowien/GreatBay_BoxModel/README.md

 #### original_files/Original_EMD
 ##### Contains water quality data for the head of tide river stations (05-LMP, 09-EXT, 02-WNC, GRBAP).
 Includes sample date, time, water quality data for each station.
 These data files were downloaded via rqequest from the publicly accessible NH Environmental Monitoring Database.
 The only modifications were to make the column names the first row of the spreadsheet and to delete the database query from the bottom of the spreadsheet.

+#### original_files/Updated_EMD
+##### Contains water quality data for the head of tide river stations (05-LMP, 09-EXT, 02-WNC, GRBAP).
+Includes sample date, time, water quality data for each station.
+These data files were downloaded via rqequest from the publicly accessible NH Environmental Monitoring Database.
+The only modifications were to make the column names the first row of the spreadsheet and to delete the database query from the bottom of the spreadsheet.
+These files are the same as the Original EMD folder, but have data through 2021.

 ###